maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 *avar*, known in this context as the *index variable*, is initially set to the value of *aexpr1*.
 It then continues execution at the next statement, continuing as normal until it reaches the `NEXT`.
 At that point, it adds the value in *aexpr3*, the *step*, to *avar*.
 If the result in *avar* is now equal to or larger than *aexpr2*, execution continues with the statement after the `NEXT`.
 If the value is smaller, execution returns to the statement after the `FOR`, continuing the loop.

 When a `FOR` is encountered at runtime, the system calculates the values of all of the provided *aexpr*s.
-This means that if the *aexpr*s are based on variables, changing those variables after the loop has started will not change the number of times the loop is performed. `STEP` is optional, and if it is missing, *aexpr3* is set to 1.
+This means that if the *aexpr*s are based on variables, changing those variables after the loop has started will not change the number of times the loop is performed.
+For instance, if a loop is set to `1 TO A` and the value of A is 10, the loop will run 10 times even if the program changes the value of A inside the loop. `STEP` is optional, and if it is missing, *aexpr3* is assumed to be 1.

 In most cases, FOR/NEXT loops are used where a pre-determined number of executions is desired.
-However, it is possible to change the normal behavior, either by assigning a value into *avar* to cause it to exit at the `NEXT`, or alternately, branching out of the body using a `GOTO` or `IF`.
+However, it is possible to change the normal behavior, either by assigning a value into the index variable to cause it to exit at the `NEXT`, or alternately, branching out of the body using a `GOTO` or `IF`.
 Branching out may cause errors later in execution, and some dialects offer solutions for this, like `POP`.

 Many dialects allow the variable name to be left off the `NEXT`, although this is sometimes considered bad form.
 Others, like later versions of Microsoft BASIC, allow multiple comma-separated variable names, so a single `NEXT` can close multiple loops.
 RetroBASIC supports all of these forms.